-Activity sequencing is the process of sequencing the tasks identified through the work breakdown structure.
+Activity sequencing is the process of sequencing the tasks identified through the WBS.
 The project planning team determines the logical sequence of tasks necessary to develop the system.
-At the same time, the planning team identifies those activities dependent on other activities (e.g., activities that can't start until another is finished).
+At the same time, the planning team identifies those activities dependent on other activities (e.g., activities that cannot start until another is finished).
 Correct sequencing drives efficiency in execution.
 However, scheduling decisions from activity definition to execution depend on the recognition and an appreciation of schedule factors that are often beyond the traditional scheduling considerations.
-This is reflected in the box, Function 2.1.
+This is reflected in Function 2.1 in Figure 3, Define Milestones.
 For example, a WBS will often identify testing as an activity required to be performed many times during a development as initial assemblies are completed through integration of those assemblies into a component or subsystem.
 The WBS will also identify contractor reviews of testing results.
-However, the WBS cannot identify management attention manifested as questions to be answered (contractor and government) on the testing and potential retesting (rework), as well as emphasis on reviews that may occur if problems are identified, wherever they occurred.
+However, the WBS cannot identify management attention manifested as testing-related questions to be answered (contractor and government) and potential retesting (rework), nor can it emphasize reviews that may need to occur if problems are identified, wherever they occurred.

-This is where an appreciation of the project dynamics, the associated dynamic complexity, and ways of addressing dynamic complexity including system dynamics can be useful.
+This is where an appreciation of the project dynamics, the associated dynamic complexity, and ways of addressing dynamic complexity, including system dynamics, can be useful.
 While the normal scheduling process focuses on the actual tasks related to the completion of the development, system dynamics allows the addition of other, recognized relationships and their effects to the basic schedule.
-This allows the program manager to better anticipate potential problems.
+This allows the PM to better anticipate potential problems.